luckyhlin/jimmylin99/README.md

 Though my first meet with programming can date back to primary school, my experience in writing industrial level codes is limited.
 -->

-Recently, my interest lies in web surfing, various kinds of sports, fps gaming, AI as well as elegant and independent girls😝.
+Recently, my interest lies in web surfing, various kinds of sports, fps gaming, AI.

 I'm currently learning how to live a more enjoyable and meaningful life.
 It's getting better~